erikarvstedt/nix-bitcoin/docs/services.md

     };
     ```

-    Leave out the `encrypt` line if you want to store data in your
+    Leave out the `encrypt` line if you want to store data in
     `local.directory` in plaintext.

-2. Deploy new `configuration.nix`
+2. Deploy

-clightning will now replicate database files locally to `local.directory`.
+clightning will now replicate database files to `local.directory`.
 This
 can be used to replicate to an external HDD by mounting it at path
 `local.directory`.

 ## Custom remote destination

-Follow the steps in section "Local Directory" above and mount a custom remote
+Follow the steps in section "Local directory target" above and mount a custom remote
-destination (for example NFS or SMB share) to `local.directory`.
-You might want
+destination (e.g., a NFS or SMB share) to `local.directory`.\
-to disable `local.setupDirectory` in order to create the mount directory
+You might want to disable `local.setupDirectory` in order to create the mount directory
 yourself with custom permissions.

 # Connect to RTL